mahdanahmad/translator-gator/readme.md

 * __UserCollectionSeeder.php__, to initialize admin account for translator-gator.

 Run ```[sudo] php artisan db:seed``` to seed your database.
 You can upload the origin words via words management on admin panel.
 The uploaded file must be a csv and each sentence must be written on separate line.
-And don’t forget to change __/storage folder__’s permission to 777 or the ownership to www-data if there’s an error when uploading file.
+And don’t forget to change __/storage/__ folder’s  permission to 777 or the ownership to www-data if there’s an error when uploading file.

 ## License